Haast World Heritage

 Wildlife is so close to Haast you might find it walking down the local streets!
 Haast is an important part of the Department of Conservation's Kiwi Sanctuary program.

 Haast's native bush is alive with bird song, much of which can be heard or seen on a short bush walks around Haast.
-Little Blue penguins, Fiordland crested penguins (tawaki) and NZ fur seals, are seen often and at times dolphins can be seen surfing in on the waves as they hunt tuna.
-Take a guided nature tour to see some of these wonderful creatures.
+Little Blue penguins, Fiordland crested penguins (Tawaki) and NZ fur seals, are seen often and at times dolphins can be seen surfing in on the waves as they hunt tuna.

 The West Coast road ends at Jackson Bay, a small remote village 50km south of Haast.
 The road to Jackson Bay is often rated as one of the West Coast’s ‘best kept secrets’ by visitors.
 Jackson Bay is the only natural deep-water wharf on the West Coast and the fishing is outstanding.
 Blue cod, groper and terakihi can be caught not far from shore and in season the tuna is plentiful.
-Charters are available.
-If you are looking for a feed of fish & chips, you may find it here.
+Charters are available if booked in advance.
+During the holidays and Summer the iconic Craypot Restaurant is open for fish and chips.

 There are several walks in Jackson Bay.
 The easy walk to Ocean Beach along the Wharekai - Te Kou Walk (20 mins) and Smoothwater Bay Track (1.5 - 2 hours return) are both worth doing.